 - How well qualified is the proposer to conduct the project?

 - How well conceived and organized is the proposed activity?
 Is there sufficient access to resources?

 AwardAwardees are recognized at the AGU Fall Meeting where they receive a one-year grant (not to exceed $10,000) to cover research costs and related travel expenses ($500 U.S. & Canada /$1,000 outside of U.S. and Canada).
 Payment is made directly to the recipients in two installments.
 The first installment is presented at the AGU Fall Meeting.
 The second installment is given the following June upon receipt by the Hydrology Section president of a brief progress report.
 The progress report should not exceed two pages in length and should (a) summarize the scientific progress on the project, (b) describe the manner in which the first installment funds have been employed, (c) provide a projection for the expenditure of the second installment funds, and (d) provide an update on the overall progress of the thesis and expected graduation date.
 The report is due at the office of the Hydrology Section President by 1 June and must contain the signed approval of the faculty research supervisor.

 NOTE: The grants system requires your AGU member login and password.

 Proposal Submission Instructions

-Please read all 2017 Horton Instructions before submitting your application.
+Please read the Horton Proposal Submission Instructions before submitting your application.